 As we have seen earlier, a wrongful death lawsuit filed by the family of Marlene M. Beaudoin is also pending.

-The outcome of the MDL will show course of the litigation in all the ARC airbag lawsuits.
-Let’s hope the Airbag lawsuits settlements and recalls alert the drivers of vehicles with faulty airbags on the road.
+The outcome of the MDL will show course of the litigation in all the exploding ARC airbag lawsuits.
+Let’s hope the ARC airbag lawsuits settlements and recalls alert the drivers of vehicles with faulty airbags on the road.

 Do you have an airbag lawsuit?

-If you or your loved one is injured in an airbag explosion or lost someone you loved to fatal airbag explosion injuries, you can proceed with an airbag injury lawsuit.
+If you or your loved one is injured by exploding arc airbags or lost someone you loved to fatal airbag explosion injuries, you can proceed with an airbag injury lawsuit.